shubhamofbce/deepgram-mcp/README.md

 ## Features

 - Converts text to audio using Deepgram
-- Plays audio in real-time through Claude MCP
+- Plays audio in real-time
 - Easy to configure and run locally

 ---